 While the electrode is being advanced through the brain, you do not feel any pain because of the unique nature of the human brain and its inability to generate pain signals.
 The surgical team is able to communicate with you and assess your brain functions to determine the best placement of the electrode.

 Using the newly developed ClearPoint® Neuro Intervention System, UPMC neurosurgeons are able to perform deep brain stimulation inside a magnetic resonance imaging (MRI) scanner while you are asleep, allowing real-time images of the brain to guide the procedure while you are under general anesthesia.

 - Specialized equipment designed specifically to work in a magnetic environment

 - Advanced software that works directly with MRI images to provide step-by-step guidance for procedures.
 The software allows physicians to determine the optimum pathway and point of entry for a desired target in the brain before a single incision is made.

 The system allows neurosurgeons to respond to shifting conditions and helps the entire procedure go smoothly and efficiently.
 Utilizing this technology also alleviates the fear of awake brain surgery and may open the doors to people previously not considered surgical candidates, such as children and people not physically able to undergo awake surgery.

 UPMC is one of only a small number of institutions in the United States performing this advanced technique and offers expertise in both MRI-guided and traditional deep brain stimulation techniques.

-People with Parkinson's disease, essential tremor, dystonia, tremor due to multiple sclerosis, or with movement-related symptoms that cannot be controlled by medications are possible candidates for deep brain stimulation.
+People with Parkinson's disease, essential tremor, dystonia, with symptoms that cannot be controlled by medications are possible candidates for deep brain stimulation.